boldflight/BibleConverter/test_EPUB/output/Joel.md

 The herds of livestock wander around in confusion because they have no pasture.
-Even the flocks of sheep are suffering. for fire has burned up the pastures of the wilderness, flames have razed all the trees in the fields.
+Even the flocks of sheep are suffering.

+[19] To you, O Lord, I call out for help, for fire has burned up the pastures of the wilderness, flames have razed all the trees in the fields.
 [20] Even the wild animals cry out to you,